HRItdy/claw_machine/README.md

   - &#10004; Have integrated the server and client code.
 And now the image published to `masked_image` (to be shown on GUI) is the image with bounding box.
 - ~~Use SlimSAM instead of the official implementation.~~ &#10004; FastSAM is good, but when call it I used the user_prompt, should use it with the point or boundingbox prompt.
 Change this and retest.
 - &#10004; Erase the wrong balls by adding masks on them.
+- There already have tf_buffer in claw_detect, so transform the centroid point to `base_link` once it is generated.
+And store it in the parameter server.

 ## Sturcture: